llwatkin/Abercage/README.md

-**Starter Platformer**
+**Abercage**

-A Phaser 3 code framework for creating a bare-bones 2D platformer game.
+Abercage is a 2D puzzle platformer where you must collect all eight lost souls to leave.

-Visual assets provided by Kenny Assets [Pixel Platformer](https://kenney.nl/assets/pixel-platformer) asset pack, with gratitude.
+Visual assets provided by [Kenny Assets](https://kenney.nl/assets), with gratitude.